mirraashid/google-search-automation/README.md

 # google-search-automation

-Simple, lightweight selecinuim and flask based app to automate google search for SEO purpose.
+Simple, lightweight selenium and flask based app to automate google search for SEO purpose.